cs2113-s25/cs2113-s25.github.io/wrkshts/J6-wrksht.md

 # Worksheet: J6

-Worksheets are self-guided activities that reinforce lectures.
-They are not graded for accuracy, only for completion.
-They are due, on github by 11:59pm on the day of the lecture.

-Submit a file called `worksheet-J6.md` in your repo for this assignment.
-Submit a file called `worksheet-J6.md` in your repo for this assignment.
+Submit a file called `worksheet-J6.md` to BB for this assignment.

 ## Note